 The project is part of the North-South Corridor, which is a critical route for the movement of freight and business-related passenger traffic, connecting the Port of Adelaide, Adelaide Airport, the Islington intermodal terminal and other freight terminals.

 The Northern Connector will significantly reduce heavy vehicle travel times and lower operating costs for the transport industry.
 The project will improve road freight access to the north of Adelaide, with the project expected to deliver improved travel times and travel time reliability.
 It will provide capacity for the expected future growth in freight transport demand, as well as for future residential growth in the north of Adelaide.
-Further, the project is expected to improve safety by creating a free flowing link to replace what is currently an unsafe mix of heavy and light traffic in stop-start conditions.
+Further, the project is expected to improve safety by creating a free flowing link along one of Adelaide's most important transport corridors.

-The Australian Government is contributing $788 million to the $985 million project.
+The Australian Government has committed $708 million towards the $885 million project.

-Construction is expected to commence in October 2016 and be completed by late 2019.
+Construction commenced in late 2016 and is expected to be completed in late 2019.